-District Attorney Vance’s CJII is focusing on enhancing efforts that cut across systems to improve public safety.
+CJII focuses on enhancing efforts that cut across systems to improve public safety.
 These efforts seek to address gaps at a systemic level and link CJII programs together.

-To achieve this, CJII aims to create a network of community navigators to connect individuals to the resources and services they need and to increase coordination among city agencies and community-based service providers.
+To achieve this, CJII has created a network of community navigators to connect individuals to the resources and services they need and to increase coordination among city agencies and community-based service providers.

 New York City has many services and resources available for individuals involved in the justice system or at risk of becoming involved, but a number of these individuals do not or cannot access all the resources that could support them.
 In many instances, these services and resources may be key to getting back on track towards success—they could make a critical difference between a young person’s success or failure in school, for example, or in empowering a crime victim to address the effects of trauma and feel safe again or any number of other factors that elevate risk of individuals becoming involved in the justice system.
 In addition, there is a desire among service providers to increase cooperation and coordination across services to ensure people who would benefit from resources and services can access them.
 Community navigators can work on the go, helping individuals connect to vital services that they want or need across organizations and systems.